Multiple insurance providers offer these plans, but you must qualify for it.

 Frequently Asked Questions

 Most burial insurance policies have no waiting period, but some do.
-The only ones with no waiting period don’t require a medical exam, but you must answer questions about your health history to determine if you’re eligible for immediate coverage.
+The only ones with no waiting period don’t require a medical exam.
+However, you must answer questions about your health history to determine if you’re eligible for immediate coverage.

-All guaranteed acceptance policies have at least a two-year waiting period.
-No company offers a no health question policy with a waiting period that is less than 24 months.
+If there is a waiting period, it will always be two years or more.
+No company offers a policy with a waiting period of less than 24 months.

 Just like full immediate coverage, you must answer health questions to get partial coverage in the first two years.
 No exam is required, but you’ll have to complete a health questionnaire and subsequently be approved by the insurance company.